We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Testing that indicates blood sugar averages over a longer period may be more beneficial than tests that only measure glucose levels at the time of testing.
 It helps to build a more detailed picture of a person’s health.

-LabCorp states the results will be available online within 2 weeks.
+LabCorp states the results will be available online within 2-5 days from when the sample arrives at the lab.
 A PWN Health doctor will call the customer if their results need immediate attention.

 Best for FDA approval: DTI Laboratories